 When you install one of the Theme Builder themes via their Product Manager, it will automatically download and install Theme Builder.
 The first theme they have released on this new platform is called ShapeShift.

 When you select ShapeShift to install it, it will auto-select TWO things to install: Theme Builder and ShapeShift itself.

 One thing to keep in mind is that the moment you install Thrive Theme Builder via their Product Manager plugin, it automatically activates.
 For this reason, this is NOT something you should do on your primary website unless you want your live site looking like the default theme for Theme Builder.

 Secondly, if you are switching over to Theme Builder from another theme, you will be starting from scratch.
 You will need to re-build your site on top of Theme Builder as it will NOT inherit the look and feel of whatever theme you are currently using.

 If you're starting from scratch or you don't like your current theme anyway, you're good to go.
 If your site is established already, then I would suggest creating a staging site and building your new design in there.
-If you use good WordPress hosting like WPX Hosting (as I do), then this is super easy to do.

 This is fundamentally different from Thrive Architect or other page builders.
 In essence, a tool like Architect sits on top of whatever theme you are using.
 It inherits whatever your theme dictates and then you use Architect to essentially "hack" or override your theme to make the page you want.
 Since Theme Builder IS your theme, it removes that extra layer.